dentonescu/cv-samples/README.md

 ---

-Check back regularly — new samples will be added and existing ones improved over time.
+Check back regularly — new samples will be added and existing ones improved as the gallery evolves.